Jump to:

 Unfortunately, there’s no set answer to this question.
 Remember, the hair developer determines the end result of the coloring process; that’s why it’s super important to choose the right one.

 Hair developer comes in five different volumes.
 The one you opt for depends on the look you’re hoping to achieve.
-For example, if you just want a very gradual, subtle look, use a lower volume.
+For example, if you just want to deposit color for a very gradual, subtle look, use a lower volume.
 If, however, you’re going all in and bleaching your hair for that sun-kissed beach look, you’ll need a higher-volume developer.

-The higher the hair developer’s volume, the more the hair cuticles open, making it possible for your natural hair pigment to be stripped from your locks.
+The higher the hair developer’s volume, the more the hair cuticles open, making it possible for more of your natural hair pigment to be stripped from your locks.

-The critical thing to remember is that the volume you choose doesn’t affect the long-term results of your hair color.
+The critical thing to remember is that the volume you choose can affect the immediate and long-term results of your hair color.

 Let’s take a look at the different volumes out there:

-If you want to lift your hair color a couple of levels or have a lot of gray showing (50%+), then the 20 volume hair developer is your friend.
-This is the one you mix with permanent or semi-permanent hair color to cover that gray.
+If you want to lift your hair color a couple of levels or have a lot of gray showing (50%+), then the 20-volume hair developer is your friend.
+This is the one you mix with permanent hair color to cover that gray.

-If you have less than 50% gray, use the 10 volume instead.
+If you have less than 50% gray, you can use the 10 volume instead but may only achieve a blending if your hair is particularly resistant.
 While you won’t get total coverage, the 10 volume will give your gray hair a highlighted look.
-If, however, your hair’s naturally blonde and you want to lighten it a bit, use a 20 volume.
+If, however, your hair’s naturally blonde and you want to lighten it a bit, use a 20-volume developer.

-Used when lightening hair by more than a couple of levels – it’s stronger, enabling the pigment to set in your hair shaft.
-It’s probably a good idea not to use this if your hair is very damaged because your hair could end up looking very dry and lacking in shine.
+Used when lightening hair by more than a couple of levels (about 3 or 4) – it’s stronger, enabling the pigment to pass freely out of your hair shaft.
+It’s probably a good idea not to use this if your hair is very damaged because your hair could end up looking very dry and lackluster.

 If your hair isn’t super porous and therefore doesn’t take color easily, 30 volume is a good bet for you.
 Some colorists will use this to lighten hair that’s light brown or medium brown hair.

-If you love highlights (who doesn’t?) and don’t want to use bleach, 40 volume will lighten your hair by up to four shades.
+If you love highlights (who doesn’t?) and don’t want to use bleach, 40-volume devloper will lighten your hair by up to four or more shades.
 If you’re doing this at home, we recommend that rather than going all-in with the 40, do a gradual process using 20 or 30 instead.

 Then, be sure to use a ton of conditioner in-between coloring.
 That way, you’re protecting your hair and your scalp.